Skip to article frontmatterSkip to article content

 The above command calls in the .bib file, which has the citation information for in-text citations and the bibliography.

 In an article or book chapter, the command \printbibliography inserts the bibliography, which will contain citations referenced in the text.
-We will take a slightly different approach in adding references to a CV.

 In-text citations